sebastienbx/MeLa_Sensors2020/README.md

 <!--
-All the functions accessibles to developpers are in a library...
+All the functions accessibles to developers are in a library...

 To write an application, the user has access to a library.
 The library furnished with this example is very tiny.
 There are two kinds of concepts in the library: Sensors and Functions.